CelineMendola/CelineMendola/README.md

 🙌 I'm currently about to end a Machine Learning Engineer master's degree training
 🔭 I’m currently working on dog pictures classification
 🐱‍🏍 I used to be a Math teacher in high school
-💬 Ask me about collaboration or advices
-📫 How to reach me: here on github or on my [linkedin profile](https://www.linkedin.com/in/cmendola)
+📫 How to reach me: On my [linkedin profile](https://www.linkedin.com/in/cmendola)
 😄 Pronouns: She/her